Baked White Fish with Onions, Peppers, Olives, and Feta

 More Tasty Roasted or Baked Fish You Might Enjoy:

-Baked Halibut with Sour Cream, Parmesan, and Dill Topping ~ Kalyn’s Kitchen
+- Baked Halibut with Sour Cream, Parmesan, and Dill Topping

-- 2 large uniformly-thick white fish filets (see notes)
+- 2 large uniformly-thick white fish fillets (see notes)

 - 2 tsp. olive oil